 Drug and Alcohol Rehab at Beginnings Treatment is more than just addiction detox, it includes physical treatment for addiction, alongside support from our extensive alumni network.
 We treat the mental, physical, and spiritual aspects of addiction.
 This helps our patients recover their full health, relationships, and the mental and emotional skills necessary to stay clean or sober, resist cravings, and build a new life.
 That means our staff consists of licensed therapists, medical doctors, and psychologists.
 Our team is capable of providing the highest quality treatment, for substance use disorders, dual diagnosis, and other complications.

 This level of support does mean that treatment is expensive.
 While costs depend on your choice of inpatient or outpatient care and the level of care needed, paying for rehab isn’t always as easy as it should be.
 However, there are numerous options to find funding for rehab so that you or your loved one can get much-needed help.

 Financing for Addiction Treatment

 Financing is typically the first and easiest option for paying for rehab.
-Most people with a substance use disorder either do not have significant savings of their own or have spent it – and may not be able to rely on family members to make up the difference.
-Because most insurance plans only a portion total costs, with high co-pays and deductibles, paying on your own may not be an option.
+Most people with drug addiction either don’t have significant savings of their own or have spent it.
+Many are not be able to rely on family members to make up the difference.
+Many insurance plans only pay for a portion of the total costs.
+If you’re someone with high co-pays and deductibles, paying on your own may not be an option.

 A further benefit of The Affordable Care Act is that insurance companies can’t deny coverage to anyone based on a pre-existing condition.
 These pre-existing conditions include substance use addiction or alcoholism.
 Also, a person who doesn’t have insurance can apply for insurance coverage at any time.